-- Outreach service recorded 345 people sleeping rough for at least one night during 2015 an increase of 21%.
-The number of people sleeping rough has increased nine-fold in four years. - The Emergency Shelter on Anderson's Quay, in the heart of Cork's city centre, provides round-the-clock temporary accommodation, care and one-to one supports for 44 people every day.
+- The Emergency Shelter on Anderson's Quay, in the heart of Cork's city centre, provides round-the-clock temporary accommodation, care and one-to one supports for 47 people every day.
 It is fully occupied every night.
-Most nights throughout 2015 the shelter accommodated up to 50 people, more on occasion.
-398 (2014: 389) people stayed at the Emergency Shelter throughout 2015.
-The occupancy rate was 114%.
-Of those that stayed 21% were women. - The Soup Run provided a hot meal and one-to-one supports to on average 27 (2014: 31) people per night. - Housing Support Services supported 89 people in their rented housing in 2015.
-24 people were newly housed.
-The team supports by arrangement residents of Galtan Limited, a Cork based social housing association and other formerly homeless people in social, public and private rented sector accommodation as well as in Cork Simon Community's own housing including Cork Simon social rentals. - 71 people lived in the five high-support houses in which Cork Simon provides communal accommodation and on-site round-the-clock supports. - Women accounted for 14% of all people supported across Cork Simon's services in 2015, an increase of 1% on 2014. - Volunteers remain at the heart of everything we do.
+Most nights throughout 2016 the shelter accommodated up to 53 people, more on occasion.
+362 (2015: 398) people stayed at the Emergency Shelter throughout 2016.
+The occupancy rate was 113%.
+Of those that stayed 22% were women.
+In 2016, 159 people presented for the first time seeking Emergency Shelter and support services. - 737 (2015: 666) people presented to the Day Service during 2016.
+On average 36 people presented each day the majority would be people who are rough sleeping or in a range of temporary housing. - 231 received a range of health care from the adult homeless multi-disciplinary team based in the shelter. - Housing Support Services supported 142 people in their rented housing in 2016.
+28 people were newly housed.
+The team supports by arrangement residents of Galtan Limited, a Cork based social housing association and other formerly homeless people in social, public and private rented sector accommodation as well as in Cork Simon Community's own housing including Cork Simon social rentals. - 78 people lived in the five high-support houses in which Cork Simon provides communal accommodation and on-site round-the-clock supports. - Women accounted for 18% of all people supported across Cork Simon's services in 2016.
+This is up from 14% in 2015. - Volunteers remain at the heart of everything we do.
 We are thankful for the volunteers who continue to help improve the quality and effectiveness of all our services for people who are homeless in Cork.
 Over 800 volunteers work alongside our highly trained and experienced staff in reaching out to and supporting people using our services.
 Volunteers are involved in every aspect of Cork Simon's work: in our emergency shelter, visiting people, getting involved in sports, arts and other activities with people, helping people develop life skills like cooking and literacy, and doing office and administration.
 Volunteers join with the Outreach team in providing the Soup Run.
 Volunteers organise and participate in a variety of events including flag days and collections, and community based events to help raise funds.
-The Board of directors are all volunteers.
+The Board of Directors are all volunteers.